-- (1) Exercise(s): 45 - (2) Viva Voce: 20
+- (1) Exercise(s): 45

+- (2) Viva Voce: 20

-(3) Evaluation of record book: 15
+- (3) Evaluation of record book: 15

-Code of the course: BCA5005TTitle of the course: Computer Organization and Architecture (COA)Level of the Course: NHEQF Level 4.5Credit of the Course: 4Type of the Course: Discipline Centric Core Course (DCC) for Computer ScienceDelivery Type of the Course: Lecture, 40+20=60.
-The 40 lectures for content delivery and 20 hours ondiagnostic assessment, formative assessment, and subject/class activity, problem solving.Prerequisites: None
+Title of the course : Computer Organization and Architecture (COA)

+Type of the Course : Discipline Centric Core Course (DCC) for Computer Science diagnostic assessment, formative assessment, and subject/class activity, problem solving.

+Delivery Type of the Course: Lecture, 40+20=60.
+The 40 lectures for content delivery and 20 hours on